dereuromark/cakephp-queue/docs/sections/misc.md

 ## Logging

-By default errors are always logged, and with log enabled also the execution of a job.
+By default, errors are always logged, and with log enabled also the execution of a job.
 Make sure you add this to your config:
 ```php
 'Log' => [